 Back to the food.
 Nachos, chicken wings, 7-Layer dips, pizza, chips, all the foods that make you grin…and reach for a Tums later on!
 I used to be able to eat all of the above (even in one sitting) with no repercussions.
 Not so anymore.
 In fact, all of those greasy, fried, carb-loaded, spicy foods don’t like me after a certain hour.
 So I may make all of them, if we have friends joining us for the eve, but I enjoy sparingly.
 This year is not one of those eves.
 Just the way things worked out, we were doing good to get home to watch the game.
 And we had a pretty decent lunch, so that even Jim said, “I’m not that hungry at all.”
 Well, we have to eat something, and I’m not going to start cooking him a meal at 7pm.
 If I’m sitting all relaxed on the couch under a blanket, the idea of getting back up to start cooking just isn’t appealing, no matter how much I love being in the kitchen.
 So this year, it was leftovers: the Cheesy Baked Meatballs from last night.

 This is a wonderfully rich meal, but in a good way.
 The fact that it says cheesy implies oozy, gooey cheese, which is always a good thing.
-My meatballs are the result of trying all sorts of recipes through the years, and stopping when I found the One.
+My meatballs are the result of trying all sorts of recipes through the years, and stopping when I created the One.
 Moist, just spicy enough, tender, and yet a lovely crust on the outside.
 The perfect meatball.
-These are made with a combination of extra lean beef (or bison), spicy Italian sausages, parmesan cheese, seasonings, homemade fresh breadcrumbs (more like crumbled bread) and milk.
-They are super moist, oiled hands are a necessity to form them.
+These are made with a combination of lean to extra lean beef (or bison), spicy Italian sausages, parmesan cheese, seasonings, homemade fresh breadcrumbs (more like torn bread) and milk.
+They are super moist, therefore oiled hands are a necessity to form them.
 They are not bland, but have a wonderful kick.
 As per the instructions below, why not make up a big batch and freeze some?
 You’ll thank me, I promise!

 When it comes to a good tomato sauce, I’ll be the first to admit, that once I found Marcella Hazan’s Tomato Sauce, I was hooked.
 It is scary how so few ingredients come together to make the best tomato sauce I’ve ever had.
 Deceptively easy, and yet packed with flavour.
 So with my meatballs, her’s is my go-to sauce.
 I could stop there and have a brilliant meal that comes together scary easy.
 Especially if you’ve made a batch of meatballs that are waiting in the freezer that you can just tap into.
 The sauce is ready in no time.
 Dinner is done.
 But…the idea for baking them together with layers of the most decadent cheese came from Tieghan Gerard’s Half-Baked Harvest blog.
 This takes those meatballs and sauce to a whole new level.
 New galaxy!!
 I borrowed her idea shamelessly here.
 Thank you Teighan!